caioriva-pyyne/tmg-java-test/README.md

 * The class [JDKCollectionStackService](src/main/java/com/example/tmgjavatest/service/JDKCollectionStackService.java)
  is not included in the diagram because it is not integral part of the application and was just created to demonstrate how a stack service would work using a [ConcurrentLinkedDeque](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentLinkedDeque.html).
+* The class [TTLMapConfiguration](src/main/java/com/example/tmgjavatest/configuration/TTLMapConfiguration.java) is not
+included in the diagram but it's used to externalize configuration for the [TTLMapServiceImpl](src/main/java/com/example/tmgjavatest/service/TTLMapServiceImpl.java) class in the [application.properties](src/main/resources/application.properties) file.

 ### Data Structure Services
 Both services that store the in memory data are [Spring Beans](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-definition).